 Geoff Mason, (Company Secretary)

 Therefore, 3 directors must stand down at the end of the AGM.
-As the longest serving directors since last election Jon Cree, Louise Ambrose and Geoff Mason will re-stand for election as it has been three years since they were elected to the board (2015/2016).
+As the longest serving directors since last election Sara Collins, Jo Phillips and Lily Horseman have volunteered to re-stand for election as it has been three years since they were elected to the board.

 Therefore, there are likely to be at least 7 places available on the board by the AGM (existing directors formally stand down at the end of the AGM).